mariam-elelidy/NERVALYS-AI/README.md

-# NERVALYS-AI
+# Decoding Diabetic Peripheral Neuropathy Heterogeneity
-## Decoding Diabetic Peripheral Neuropathy Heterogeneity: A Hybrid ML System Using a Patient-Personalized Vector for Disease Representation and Stratification
+## A Hybrid ML System Using a Patient-Personalized Vector for Disease Representation and Stratification
 **Author:** Mariam M. Elelidy

 **Category:** Translational AI in Precision medicine